 by Christopher D. Gardner, et al.

-Our AssessmentIn this clinical study, 311 overweight/obese premenopausal women are randomly assigned to follow the Atkins Diet, the Zone Diet, LEARN or Dean Ornish "Eat More, Weigh Less" diets for 12 months.
-Weight loss is greatest in the Atkins Diet group but not statistically different among subjects following the Zone, LEARN and Ornish diets.
+Our AssessmentMore than 300 overweight/obese premenopausal women are randomly assigned to follow the Atkins Diet, Zone Diet, LEARN or Dean Ornish's "Eat More, Weigh Less" diet for 12 months.
+Weight loss is greatest in the Atkins Diet group but not statistically different from subjects following the Zone, LEARN and Ornish diets.
 Health outcomes -- including lipid profiles, triglycerides and blood pressure (for the Atkins Diet) -- are comparable to or more favorable than the other diet groups.
-Although questions remain about long-term effects, a low-carbohydrate, high-protein, high-fat diet may be a feasible alternative recommendation for weight loss, according to these results.

 Comparison of the Atkins, Ornish, Weight Watchers, and Zone Diets for Weight Loss and Heart Disease Risk Reduction